Ross Marquand: Career

-Ross Marquand (center) speaks surrounded by much of the cast of X-Men ‘97 at a convention in Washington state on June 22, 2025.
+Ross Marquand (center) speaks surrounded by much of the cast of X-Men '97 at a convention in Washington state on June 22, 2025.

-After college he moved to Los Angeles in 2006 and quickly garnered attention in several film and television projects.
+After college, Marquand moved to Los Angeles in 2006 and quickly garnered attention in several film and television projects.
 He played a crooked cop with entertaining gusto in The Sabi Company's Down and Dangerous (2013).
 Marquand portrayed screen legend Paul Newman on AMC's Mad Men.
-Marquand is best known for the recurring role of Aaron on The Walking Dead, the popular TV series' first gay male character.
+Marquand is best known for the recurring role of Aaron on The Walking Dead, the series' first gay male character.

-Since 2018, he has portrayed and voiced two characters in the Marvel Cinematic Universe: Red Skull in the films Avengers: Infinity War (2018) and Avengers: Endgame (2019), as well as Ultron in the virtual reality experience Avengers: Damage Control (2019) and as an alternate version of the character in the film Doctor Strange in the Multiverse of Madness (2022), replacing Hugo Weaving and James Spader.
+Since 2018, Marquand has portrayed and voiced two characters in the Marvel Cinematic Universe: Red Skull in the films Captain America, Avengers: Infinity War (2018) and Avengers: Endgame (2019), as well as Ultron in the virtual reality experience Avengers: Damage Control (2019) and as an alternate version of the character in the film Doctor Strange in the Multiverse of Madness (2022), replacing Hugo Weaving and James Spader.
 Marquand voiced both characters in the television series What If...?
 (2021).
-He voiced Professor X in the X-Men ‘97 cartoon.
+He voiced Professor X in X-Men '97.

-An accomplished voiceover actor, Ross has lent his talents to productions such as Phineas and Ferb, Conan, and video games like Battlefield Hardline.
-He is also known for impersonating a plethora of celebrities including Michael Caine, Sylvester Stallone, Justin Timberlake, Matthew McConaughey and over 50 others.
+An accomplished voiceover actor, Marquand has lent his talents to productions such as Phineas and Ferb, Conan, and video games like Battlefield Hardline.
+He is also known for impersonating a plethora of celebrities including Michael Caine, Sylvester Stallone, Justin Timberlake, Matthew McConaughey, and over 50 others.
 This expertise led to a starring and producing role on Pop TV's Impress Me, helmed by Ben Shelton and Rainn Wilson.
 He also voiced the titular character of Wreck-It Ralph in Disney Speedstorm, replacing both John C. Reilly and Brian T. Delaney.